EDEN: Efficient Dual-Layer Exploration Planning for Fast UAV Autonomous Exploration in Large 3-D Environments: INTRODUCTION

-\begin{enumerate} \item We propose an exploration-oriented heuristic Christofides (EOHC) algorithm for efficiently solving large-scale ATSP.
-The proposed EOHC can find a satisfactory region routing with a low computational cost.
-The real-time performance of EOHC can be guaranteed even in hundred-meter-level environments. \item To take advantage of the current UAV speed and enhance exploration continuity, we propose a heuristic curvature-penalized continuous gain for the short-term exploration targets choosing. \item To make the UAV keep high-speed continuous exploration in unknown environments, we propose an ASEO trajectory planning method that ensures trajectory efficiency and safety at the same time. \item Massive comparative simulations are conducted to evaluate the proposed method.
+\begin{enumerate} \item We propose an \Higher{exploration-oriented heuristic double-tree (EOHDT)} algorithm for efficiently solving large-scale ATSP. \Higher{EOHDT} computes a satisfactory region routing with real-time performance even in hundred-meter-level environments. \item To achieve high-speed continuous exploration, we propose a curvature-penalized continuous score evaluation for the determination of short-term exploration targets. \item We propose the ASEO trajectory planning method that ensures trajectory efficiency and safety simultaneously. \item Extensive comparative simulations are conducted to evaluate the proposed method.
 We also test the proposed method by real-world experiments.
 We will release our source code. \end{enumerate}

-\section{related work}
+\section{RELATED WORK}